 Major Academic Paths (MAPs)

-Roo Advising is comprised of five Major Academic Paths (MAPs):
+Roo Advising is comprised of seven Major Academic Paths (MAPs):

 Arts & Cultural Studies